Lin Mo woke up with his face pressed into dirt.

 Earth.

-Lin Mo convulsed on his apartment floor, hands clawing uselessly as pain ripped through his soul like chains.
+Lin Mo convulsed on his apartment floor, fingers clawing at nothing as pain ripped through his soul.
+This death was worse.
+Not sharper.
+Longer.
+Like something had been torn out slowly.

-He lay there shaking until the pain dulled into a constant throb.
+He lay there shaking until the pain dulled into something survivable.

 [Return Complete]